 It is well known that planning ahead of time is the most effective way to structure your learning.
 If you’re online learning and even better taking an OES class, there is a strong likelihood that each lesson is broken up this way and we recommend scheduling your day like this too.

 Schedule some Designated Learning Time (DLT).
 Spend some time figuring out what you’ll do before the start of each day so that you can work efficiently and be sure to detail what tasks you may need to learn.
-Try making a list and set some priorities on what you will learn.
-Our blog post in January Get Organized in 2020, discussed some key tips for just that, getting organized.
+Try making a list and set some priorities on what you will learn to get organized this year.

 Set Up Your Workspace

-In our blog post from March about Six Effective Study Habits, we covered the importance of setting up a workspace as an effective study habit.
+In our blog about Effective Study Habits, we covered the importance of setting up a workspace as an effective study habit.
 Of course many of the tips we’ve covered in past blogs highlight key tips to learn from home effectively, but this particular tip is one of the most important.

 When setting up your work space, it is necessary to ensure your space is clear of unnecessary debris or distractions.
 Much of the learning that is happening since Covid-19, is focused on getting Ontario high school credits online.
 So, ensuring your workspace is well calibrated for a computer or laptop is critical.
 In this helpful video, an expert on ergonomic workspaces explains how important it is to set up your workspace so that it works for you.
 Desks aren’t designed to any specific person, they’re designed for everyone.
 Therefore, it’s important for you to set up your work space customized to your liking.